 Many residences are seasonal in cold climate countries.
-Shutting down septic tanks and sewage treatment plants for the winter is of highest importance for seasonal homeowners to extend the life of their septic system and septic tanks and to keep it in good operation.
-Precautions that will be taken during the fall season will help prevent septic systems to freeze and avoid surprises in the spring.
+Shutting down septic tanks and sewage treatment plants for the winter is of the highest importance for seasonal homeowners to extend the life of their septic system and septic tanks and to keep it in good operation.
+Precautions that will be taken during the fall season will help prevent septic systems from freezing and avoid surprises in the spring.

-Indeed, with cold weather moisture vapour from the house may start to freeze when it comes into contact with the cold metal of the vent pipe.
-Low temperatures may cause more and more water vapour to freeze on the inside of the vent pipe, eventually until it gets frozen shut.
+Indeed, with cold weather moisture vapor from the house may start to freeze when it comes into contact with the cold metal of the vent pipe.
+Low temperatures may cause more and more water vapor to freeze on the inside of the vent pipe, eventually until it gets frozen shut.
 This problem can even occur in occupied residences.

-Septic tank gases generated cannot exit through a vent pipe which is frozen shut; instead, they may escape into the house through plumbing traps.
+Septic tank gases generated cannot exit through a vent pipe that is frozen shut; instead, they may escape into the house through plumbing traps.

 An insulated vent pipe can be the answer to this problem.
 Modifying the height and location of the vent is another possibility and may help.